 Accessibility for Ontarians with Disabilities Act (AODA)

-The Ottawa Convention Centre (OCC) is an operational agency of the government of Ontario, and as such is guided by the Accessibility for Ontarians with Disabilities Act (AODA).
+The Shaw Centre is an operational agency of the government of Ontario, and as such is guided by the Accessibility for Ontarians with Disabilities Act (AODA).
 The Act was passed in 2005 with the intention of making Ontario accessible by 2025 through the development of province-wide, enforceable standards on accessibility for people with disabilities.

 Providing goods and services to people with disabilities. view more